bartificer/programming-by-stealth/docs/pbs65.md

 </div>
 ```

-Note that this is not a standard select, but a bootstrap-special that keeps its colour scheme more in tune with the input group as a whole.
-The difference is not that striking when the select s collapsed:
+Note that this is not a standard select, but a bootstrap-special select that keeps its colour scheme more in tune with the input group as a whole.
+The difference is not that striking when the select is collapsed:

 ![](../assets/pbs65/Screenshot-2018-10-20-at-16.33.08.png)

-But it’s very noticeably when its expanded:
+But it’s very noticeable when it's expanded:

 ![](../assets/pbs65/Screenshot-2018-10-20-at-16.33.41.png)